Is this a fundraising event?

 What do I need to bring on the ride?

-All riders need to have a mountain bike (see below for bike rental info), helmet, tent (optional), sleeping bag, sleeping pad, and a suitcase or duffle containing clothes, toiletries, and anything else necessary for several days on the road.
+All riders need to have a mountain bike (see below for bike rental info), helmet, tent (optional, but recommended if you want more privacy), sleeping bag, sleeping pad, and a suitcase or duffle containing clothes, toiletries, and anything else necessary for several days on the road.
 The Travel Planner & Experience Guide will contain a more detailed suggested packing list.
-The Planner will be distributed to participants several months before the event.
-If you have a non-perishable personal favorite or brand please feel free to bring some along!
+The Travel Planner will be distributed to participants several months before the event.
+If you have a non-perishable personal favorite snack or electrolyte brand please feel free to bring some along!